 You may qualify for tax breaks on the care you pay for.
 To qualify for these tax breaks, the person you provide care for must be a dependent.
 You might be able to claim a parent as a dependent if your parent lives with you and you provide more than half of his financial support.
 You can get all the details online at www.irs.gov or by calling 1-800-829-1040.
 Check for information on:

 - Dependent care credit.
 This is a deduction you can take on your tax return.
 It applies if you pay someone else for caregiving services so that you can work.

 - Medical expenses deduction.
 On your taxes, you may be able to deduct medical bills that you pay for your loved one.
 This includes the cost of long-term care insurance.

 In addition to tax breaks, you may be able to be paid for some of the time you spend caregiving.
 Not all states have this Medicaid program.
-To find out if yours does, go online to the Medicaid Cash and Counseling Program (www.cashandcounseling.org).
+To find out if yours does, search for the Medicaid Cash and Counseling Program on www.payingforseniorcare.com.
 Scroll down to the Project Overview section and click on Our Program Map.

 Your loved one's Medicare plan covers services that help with caregiving.
 You may be able to get: